-Today we take a look at one the most popular Bishoujo statues in Kotobukiya’s DC Bishoujo line, the Kotobukiya Poison Ivy Bishoujo Statue.
-The plant obsessed sexy villain is on of Batman’s many enemies but has also been portrayed as his love interest in several comics setting up the scene for romantic tension between these characters.
-Dr. Lillian Rose, AKA Poison Ivy, was a promising botanist prior to her transformation into an eco-terrorist.
-Her criminal aspirations are made possible by her in-depth knowledge of plants and clever use of plant toxins and mind controlling pheromones.
-Ivy’s look has varied greatly through-out her long history in the DC Comics universe, appearing first in a green leaf covered strap-less bathing suit to a much more revealing costume in her more recent appearances consisting of only strategically placed leaves and vines.
+Today we review one of the most popular Bishoujo statues in Kotobukiya’s DC Bishoujo line, the Kotobukiya Poison Ivy Bishoujo Statue.
+The plant-obsessed sexy villain is one of Batman’s many enemies but has also been portrayed as his love interest in several comics setting up the scene for romantic tension between these characters.
+Dr. Lillian Rose, AKA Poison Ivy, was a promising botanist before her transformation into an eco-terrorist.
+Her criminal aspirations are made possible by her in-depth knowledge of plants and the innovative use of plant toxins and mind-controlling pheromones.
+Ivy’s look has varied dramatically throughout her long history in the DC Comics universe, appearing first in a green leaf-covered strap-less bathing suit to a much more revealing costume in her more recent appearances consisting of only strategically placed leaves and vines.

-Poison Ivy is displayed in a wide stance, her hand around her curvaceous hips with a slightly tilted head.
+Poison Ivy is displayed in a wide stance, her hand around her curvy hips with a slightly tilted head.
 Her bright red hair flows in the wind while a mutant plant at the base of the statue wraps its vines around Ivy’s legs giving the whole piece a very dynamic feel.
-The sculpting on this statue is top notch from the Ivy’s curvaceous body to her hair; this piece does not disappoint.
-The head sculpt is perfectly proportioned and sports a gaze and smile to die for.
-The plant ties this whole piece together by complimenting this character perfectly and filling in the dead space in the lower half of this piece which without, would have left the lower part of this statue looking a bit bare since she is standing with such a wide stance.
+The sculpting on this statue is top-notch, from Ivy’s curvy body to her hair; this piece does not disappoint.
+The head sculpt is perfectly proportioned and sports a to-die-for smile.
+The plant ties this whole piece together by complimenting this character perfectly and filling in the dead space in the lower half of this piece, which, without, would have left the lower part of this statue looking a bit bare since she is standing with such a wide stance.

 The paint application is nothing short of perfection.
-Ivy’s green suit perfectly contrasts her green skin and the bold red hair instantly draws you to her face and beautifully painted eyes.
-The hair is complimented by small details such as dark green leaves and white flowers which not only add interest but again draw you to her face.
-The plant paint application is excellent and gives the impression of an organic living creature which is brought even more to life by the amazing texturing details on the plant vines.
+Ivy’s green suit perfectly contrasts her green skin, and the bold red hair instantly draws you to her face and beautifully painted eyes.
+The hair is complemented by small details such as dark green leaves and white flowers, which not only add interest but again draw you to her face.
+The plant paint application is excellent and gives the impression of an organic living creature, which is brought even more to life by the fantastic texturing details on the plant vines.

-As with other Kotobukiya releases, the Kotobukiya Poison Ivy Bishoujo statue ships in a clear windowed box that allows you to peer at the figure inside the box.
-Flipping the box around reveals the beautiful illustration work by Mr. Yamashita which the statue sculpt is based on.
+The Kotobukiya Poison Ivy Bishoujo statue ships in a clear windowed box, allowing you to see the statue inside.
+Flipping the box around reveals the beautiful illustration work by Mr. Yamashita, on which the statue sculpt is based.
 The whole package comes together for a very professional presentation.

 When this statue was first released back in 2011, it had a suggested retail price of $64.99.
-The statue has since long sold out from Kotobukiya but a quick search of eBay and Amazon reveals that you can still get this statue for a reasonable price of around $85 to $90.
-Judging by how much other popular Kotobukiya statues that have long sold out are going for nowadays, I anticipate this price will rise quickly, so if you are in the market for this figure, don’t waste your time and grab it while it’s still reasonable.
+The statue has since long sold out from Kotobukiya, but a quick search of eBay and Amazon reveals that you can still get this statue for a reasonable price of around $85 to $90.
+I anticipate the price of this statue will rise quickly, judging by how much other popular Kotobukiya statues that have long sold out are going for nowadays.
+If you are in the market for this figure, don’t waste your time and grab it while it’s still reasonable.

-I am extremely pleased with how this statue turned out.
-It’s an amazing piece of art that belongs in everyone’s collection and is my favorite Bishoujo statue yet.
-I cannot find a single fault with this statue, the outstanding sculpt and picture perfect paint job make this a must have piece for Bishoujo collectors.
+I am incredibly pleased with how this statue turned out.
+It’s a fantastic piece of art that belongs in everyone’s collection and is my favorite Bishoujo statue yet.
+I cannot find a single fault with this statue; the outstanding sculpt and picture-perfect paint job make this a must-have piece for Bishoujo collectors.
 Kotobukiya has hit a home run with this release.
 Grab it before it’s gone.